sneh2909/sneh2909/README.md

-# Hello, World! 👋
+# Hello, I'm Sneh Shah! 👋

 Welcome to my GitHub profile!
-I am Sneh, a passionate MSc Data Science student at Christ University.
+I am a passionate MSc Data Science student at Christ University.
 Here, you'll find a collection of my projects and contributions related to data science.
 Feel free to explore, collaborate, and provide feedback.

 ## About Me